Panda Express Orange Chicken: Make It at Home, Healthier & Delicious

 Description

 Crispy, tangy, and sweet, this Panda Express Orange Chicken is a homemade copycat of the beloved takeout classic.
-Juicy fried chicken is tossed in a sticky orange glaze with garlic, ginger, and a hint of spice, all served over rice for an irresistible meal.
+Juicy fried chicken is tossed in a sticky orange glaze with garlic, ginger, and a trace of spice, all served over rice for an irresistible meal.

 Ingredients